Part 8 of a 10 part series describing the litigation process created to help our clients.

 The lawyer for the insurance company for the party at fault in your motor vehicle accident has requested that you submit to a so-called “Independent Medical Examination” (NOTE : this is not in reality an “Independent” Medical Examination – the doctor that will examine you is not neutral.
 It is more accurate to call it a Defence Medical Examination – or ‘DME’ for short).
 The defence insurer has hand-picked the doctor they want to conduct the examination.
 They are entitled to ask for this examination under the “Rules of Court”.
 You are required to submit to this medical examination and we would like you to have some information as to what this is all about before you attend.

-As mentioned above, there is nothing “Independent” about the doctor that will be examining you.
-He is the defence lawyer’s ‘hired gun’ and is likely someone that they regularly use for such examinations.
+There is nothing “Independent” about the doctor that will be examining you.
+They work for the defence and likely someone they regularly use for such examinations.

 Because the other side is the one setting this up they will be paying for it.
 We do not have the right to refuse it.
 The doctor’s office will make arrangements with you (usually with our assistance) for the time and place for you to attend.